graphile/graphile.github.io/src/pages/postgraphile/make-add-pg-table-order-by-plugin.md

 `columnOrSqlFragment` is where the order value is specified, it becomes the first entry in the `OrderSpec` tuple defined above.

 `uniqueOrOptions` define 1) whether the sort order is unique, and 2) how to sort null values when sorting by ascending and descending order.
-Only set `uniqueOrOptions` (or `unique`) to true if you can guarantee that the sort order is unique.
+Only set `uniqueOrOptions` (or `unique`) to `true` if you can guarantee that the sort order is unique.

-As of v4.12, you can also custmoize how nulls are sorted:
+As of v4.12, you can also customize how nulls are sorted:

 ```ts
 export type NullsSortMethod =